elixir-elm-tutorial/elixir-elm-tutorial-book/manuscript/phoenix_testing_and_deployment.md

 Phoenix by default when we ran `mix phx.new platform`.
 Other tests were created when we ran the `mix phx.gen.html` generator for our players resource.

-The bad news is that one of our tests is no longer passing.
+The bad news is one of our tests is no longer passing.
 Let's take a look at the `test/platform_web/controllers/page_controller_test.exs` file:

 ```elixir
 defmodule PlatformWeb.PageControllerTest do